ReSyn: A Generalized Recursive Regular Expression Synthesis Framework: Abstract

 \section{Abstract}

-Existing Programming-By-Example (PBE) systems often rely on simplified benchmarks that fail to capture the high structural complexity—such as deeper nesting and frequent Unions—of real-world regexes.
-To overcome the resulting performance drop, we propose \resyn, a synthesizer-agnostic divide-and-conquer framework that decomposes complex synthesis problems into manageable sub-problems.
+Existing Programming-By-Example (PBE) systems often rely on simplified benchmarks that fail to capture the high structural complexity of real-world regexes, such as deeper nesting and frequent use of union operations.
+To overcome the resulting performance drop, we propose \resyn, a synthesizer-agnostic divide-and-conquer framework that decomposes complex synthesis problem into manageable sub-problems.
 We also introduce \setregex, a parameter-efficient synthesizer capturing the permutation invariance of examples.
 Experimental results demonstrate that \resyn significantly boosts accuracy across various synthesizers, and its combination with \setregex establishes a new state-of-the-art on challenging real-world benchmark.
+The complete source code, datasets, and pre-trained model checkpoints are publicly available at \url{https://github.com/mrseongminkim/ReSyn}.